nunofachada/cf4ocl/README.md

 ### CL Utils

-* Create/initialize OpenCL objects such as plaform, device, context, command queues, devices, and so on with just one instruction (also one instruction for freeing/releasing these objects).
+* Create/initialize OpenCL objects such as platform, device, context, command queues, devices, and so on with just one instruction (also one instruction for freeing/releasing these objects).
 * Build an OpenCL program with one instruction by passing an array of filenames containing the kernels.
-* Automatic or manual device selecion.
+* Automatic or manual device selection.
 * Doesn't hide OpenCL objects from you.

 ### CL Profiler